 - Fecal soiling

-- Frequent episodes of infection (enterocolitis)
+- Frequent episodes of gastrointestinal infection (Hirschsprung-associated enterocolitis)

 Whether the initial surgery was done at Texas Children’s Hospital or elsewhere, we are able to evaluate and care for children with each of these problems with our multidisciplinary team.